Korg has always been a big name in the music gear market, being responsible for some of the most iconic instruments since the 1970s.

 When it comes to variety, the D1 wins hands down, with 30 sounds to the ES-110’s 19.
 Even so, the ES-110 offers a split mode, allowing for more versatility.

-Despite having less sounds, the Kawai ES-110 offers a lot of options for sound customization, allowing you to change settings like the damper resonance, fall-back noise, voicing, and so on.
+Despite having fewer sounds, the Kawai ES-110 offers a lot of options for sound customization, allowing you to change settings like the damper resonance, fall-back noise, voicing, and so on.

 This lets you tailor the sounds to your exact requirements.